It's a staple of the academic world, especially US it seems.

 Thinking about both sides of an argument, putting yourself in the other one's shoes.

-This has helped me a lot, both in Sales !b2b-sales/putting-yourself-in-the-other-ones-shoes
+This has helped me a lot, both in Sales Putting yourself in the other one's shoes (your shoe size does not matter)

 It comes with the drawback of being torn in this black or white world, where it seems you can only be on one side of any argument.